processism/processism.github.io/philosophy-metaphysics.md

 # Philosophy & Metaphysics

-## Questioning Substance Metaphysics
+## Discovering Reality's Structure

-For over two millennia, Western philosophy has been dominated by substance metaphysics—the idea that reality consists of things with properties.
-The patterns we discovered through our methodology suggest exploring an alternative: What if substances are better understood as slow processes?
+The patterns we've discovered suggest a profound reconception of reality.
+For over two millennia, Western philosophy has assumed reality consists of things with properties.
+Our findings indicate reality consists of processes forming patterns.

-This isn't a claim about reality's true nature, but an invitation to explore how this perspective might resolve longstanding philosophical puzzles.

 <div class="key-insight">
 <strong>The Shift:</strong>